chriswolfram/XMLElement/README.md

 xml["channel"]
 ```

-This will return the first element with the tag channel.
+This will return the first element with the tag `channel`.
 This is one reason why subscripts are often more convenient than using the `children` property.  `children` contains lists of elements, so to get `channel` we would have to run something like:

 ```
 xml.children["channel"]?[0]